mthorrell/gbnet/docs/source/overview.rst

    - ``Forecast`` is a forecasting model similar in execution to Metas' Prophet algorithm.
 In the settings we tested, ``gbnet.models.forecasting.Forecast`` beats the performance of Meta's Prophet algorithm.
    - ``GBOrd`` is Ordinal Regression using GBMs (both XGBoost and LightGBM supported).
 The complex loss function (with fitable parameters) is specified in PyTorch and put on top of either ``XGBModule`` or ``LGBModule``.
+   - ``HazardSurvivalModel`` fuses gradient-boosted hazards with continuous-time integration to support both static and longitudinal covariates in survival analysis.
    - ``BetaSurvivalModel`` is a discrete time survival analysis model using Beta distributions with gradient boosting.
 It supports both XGBoost and LightGBM backends and can handle censored data.
+   - ``ThetaSurvivalModel`` models discrete survival using a geometric distribution with a single parameter, theta, produced by a GBM.
+It is a lightweight alternative to the Beta-based model.
    - Other models with plans to be integrated are more advanced survival analysis and NLP applications.

 Installation